 Gently rinse under cool running water to remove any dirt or debris.

 Then, thoroughly dry the spears with a clean kitchen towel.
-The dry surface and hot oven ensures maximum crispness every time.
+The dry surface and hot oven ensure maximum crispness every time.

 How to prepare it for roasting?